GoThereGit/EvaHan/README.md

 Sentence segmentation involves converting Chinese text into a sequence of sentences, with each sentence separated by a single space.
 Additionally, sentence punctuation entails the placement of appropriate punctuation marks at the conclusion of each sentence, as exemplified in Table 2.
 In numerous Chinese language processing systems, these two processes, sentence segmentation and punctuation, are often addressed together.
 Consequently, for this shared task, participants are required to automate the transformation of raw text into punctuated text.
 The evaluation toolkit will assess the effectiveness of both sentence segmentation and punctuation.

-<p style="text-align:center">Table 2.
+<p align="center">Table 2.
 Examples of Sentence Segmentation and Sentence Punctuation</p>

 |        Raw Text without Punctuation        |   亟請於武公公弗許   |
 | :----------------------------------------: | :------------------: |